rajan-1700/SubtitleMe/README.md

-An automatice transcription system that genrates subtitles for the documentyr videos.
+An automatice transcription system that genrates subtitles for the documentry videos.